Neve Jones: Club career

 She captained the Ulster U18s to the first Irish U18 Provincial trophy in 2016.

-Jones was Malone's top try-scorer in 2019 and the winner of the 2020 Energia Women's All Ireland League Rising Star Award.Ulster under 18 player of the year.
+Jones was Malone's top try-scorer in 2019 and the winner of the 2020 Energia Women's All Ireland League Rising Star Award.

-On 7 January 2022 Gloucester-Hartpury announced that they'd signed Jones to their squad.
+On 7 January 2022, Gloucester-Hartpury announced that they'd signed Jones to their squad.

 International career

 Jones first got selected to the Ireland women's national rugby union team in 2020, making her the first female international player to represent Malone RFC.

-She made her debut, as a replacement versus Italy, in the 2020 Women's Six Nations.
+She made her debut as a replacement versus Italy, in the 2020 Women's Six Nations.

-In the 2021 Women's Six Nations she played, as a replacement, versus Wales.
+In the 2021 Women's Six Nations, she played as a replacement, versus Wales.

+She was named in Ireland's XVs side for the 2025 Six Nations Championship in March.
+On 11 August 2025, she was selected in the Irish squad to the Rugby World Cup.

 Personal life

 Jones is studying sports coaching at the University of Ulster in Jordanstown.

 Before she played rugby she was involved in swimming, netball and jiu jitsu.
 She took up ladies gaelic football in 2020 and plays for East Belfast GFC, the first GAA team to be set up there in nearly 50 years.